Billions (TV series): Development

-The series was ordered by Showtime in March 2015, and the first season premiered on January 17, 2016.
-On January 26, 2016, the series was renewed for the second season, which premiered on February 19, 2017.
+The series was ordered by Showtime in March 2015, and the first season premiered January 17, 2016.
+On January 26, 2016, the series was renewed for a second season, which premiered on February 19, 2017.
 Showtime confirmed in April 2017 that Asia Kate Dillon, who is non-binary, would be a series regular in the third season.
 Billions is considered to be the first American TV series to have a non-binary character.

-Preet Bharara, the inspiration for U.S. Attorney Chuck Rhodes who was portrayed by Paul Giamatti, was somewhat critical of Giamatti's casting - jokingly referring to the Italian American actor as "noted Indian American actor Paul Giamatti".
+Preet Bharara, the inspiration for U.S. Attorney Chuck Rhodes who was portrayed by Paul Giamatti, was somewhat critical of Giamatti's casting – jokingly referring to the Italian American actor as "noted Indian American actor Paul Giamatti".

 On May 8, 2019, the series was renewed for a fifth season by Showtime, which premiered on May 3, 2020.
-Due to the COVID-19 pandemic, only 7 episodes from Season 5 have aired as of February 2021.
-On October 1, 2020, Showtime renewed the series for a sixth season and Corey Stoll was promoted to series regular, with remaining episodes of Season 5 set to air in 2021.
-On February 15, 2022, Showtime renewed the series for a seventh season.
+On October 1, 2020, Showtime renewed the series for a sixth season and Corey Stoll was promoted to series regular.
+On February 15, 2022, Showtime renewed the series for a seventh and final season.

+In February 2023, Showtime announced that several spinoffs of the series were in development, including series set in London and Miami, and a series with the working title "Millions" featuring "diverse, thirty-something financial mogul wannabes" in Manhattan.
+Paramount executive Brian Robbins referred to the potential spin-offs at a June 2024 shareholder meeting, but the Wall Street Journal reported in November 2024 that while a script for the Miami spin-off had been delivered, it did not get a green light and that the plans for the other spin-offs had been dropped, as the LA Times also confirmed in 2025.

 Broadcast

 The first episode was made available on January 1, 2016, via video on demand services in the U.S. and via CraveTV in Canada.
-It premiered on Stan in Australia on January 27, 2016 and in Canada on The Movie Network on January 17, 2016, simultaneous with the American broadcast.
+It premiered on Stan in Australia on January 27, 2016, and in Canada on The Movie Network on January 17, 2016, simultaneous with the American broadcast.

 Depiction of BDSM

-The show captured the attention of the BDSM community, as it features numerous depictions of BDSM activitiy, and the two main characters of Charles "Chuck" Rhoades, Jr and his wife Wendy Rhoades engage in BDSM scenes numerous times in the early seasons of the show.
+The show captured the attention of the BDSM community, as it features numerous depictions of BDSM activity, and the two main characters of Charles "Chuck" Rhoades, Jr and his wife Wendy Rhoades engage in BDSM scenes numerous times in the early seasons of the show.
 In addition, season 4 of the show depicts the character of Chuck Rhoades coming out as a practitioner of BDSM in a public political speech.
 The show's producers retained the services of noted BDSM lifestyle expert Olivia Troy as a consultant to help ensure the activities are portrayed both accurately and safely.